anna-cole/pokemon-cards/README.md

 # Pokemon cards app

 ## Description
 Welcome to our project!
-This is a Pokemon cards app made in Javascript.
-It allows users to quickly and easily see, create, like and search pokemon cards.
-With this app, users can effortlessly manage and organize their cards.
+This app is a Pokemon encyclopedia, in which users can quickly and easily access information about Pokemons.
+My interest for Pokemons inspired me to create this app.

+It was Created with JavaScript, with functionalities that allow users to see, create, search and like Pokemon cards.
+I also utilized JSON server for data storage, and CSS to deliver a pleasant interface.

 We hope you enjoy and we look forward to your contributions!

 ## Start up the server
 All of the pokemon data is stored in the db.json file.
 You'll access this data using a JSON server.
 Install json-server globally by running this command in the terminal: